Yaphank, New York: History

 Today, Yaphank is home to about half of those industries.
 The grist mills, blacksmith, physician, shoe shop, wheelwright shops, meat markets and the dressmakers are long gone, although the rail road station is still there, along with the general stores.
+The hamlet is also home to the headquarters of Sokolin, a multi-generational fine-wine merchant founded in 1934.

 Today, Yaphank holds three delis, one pizza shop, a shooting supply company, a skeet range, a bank, and a house moving company.

 Yaphank was the home of Camp Upton, which was used as a boot camp in 1917.
 In 1947, the U.S. Department of War transferred the Camp Upton site to the Atomic Energy Commission, and it now serves as the home of Brookhaven National Laboratory.
 Before the end of World War I, more than 30,000 men received their basic training there, including songwriter Irving Berlin.
 It was there that Berlin composed the musical comedy revue Yip Yip Yaphank, which had a brief run on Broadway, and wrote the patriotic tune "God Bless America".

 A quarter horse racing facility named Parr Meadows operated in Yaphank in 1977.
 The racetrack reopened in 1986 for a single meet, then called Suffolk Meadows.
 In 1979, Parr Meadows served as the venue of a tenth-anniversary reunion concert that featured many of the original performers from the Woodstock Festival.

 A number of Suffolk County facilities are located in Yaphank, including Suffolk County Police Department headquarters, the county fire academy, and the Suffolk County Farm and Education Center, which offers a glimpse into the workings of an authentic 100-plus-year-old farm and educational programs by Cornell Cooperative Extension.